-The Commission deems an implementable RA framework as one that addresses the above implementation details, as well as the four identified key principles.
+The Commission deems an implementable RA framework as one that addresses the above implementation details, as well as the five identified key principles.
 The Commission also directs parties to consider a final proposed framework's compatibility with existing Commission planning goals and programs, such as the IRP and RPS proceedings.
+Additionally, in workshops, we encourage parties to consider the recent directives adopted in the IRP proceeding in developing a final framework.